-The KNE programme is a non-regulatory voluntary programme that seeks to protect some of the best examples of original (pre-human) ecosystem types in the Wellington region by managing, reducing, or removing threats to their ecological values.
+The programme seeks to protect some of the best examples of original (pre-human) ecosystem types in the Wellington region by managing, reducing, or removing threats to their ecological values.
 Sites with the highest biodiversity values have been identified and prioritised for management.
-Sites are identified as of high biodiversity value for the purposes of the KNE programme by applying the four ecological significance criteria described below.
+Sites are identified as of high biodiversity value for the purposes of the KNE Programme by applying the four ecological significance criteria described below.

-Representativeness Rarity/ Distinctiveness Diversity Ecological context The extent to which ecosystems and habitats represent those that were once typical in the region but are no longer common place Whether ecosystems contain Threatened/At-risk species, or species at their geographic limit, or whether rare or uncommon ecosystems are present The levels of natural ecosystem diversity present i.e. two or more original ecosystem types present Whether the site provides important core habitat, has high species diversity, or includes an ecosystem identified as a national priority for protection
+Representativeness Rarity/ distinctiveness Diversity Ecological context The extent to which ecosystems and habitats represent those that were once typical in the region but are no longer common place Whether ecosystems contain Threatened/At Risk species, or species at their geographic limit, or whether rare or uncommon ecosystems are present The levels of natural ecosystem diversity present, ie, two or more original ecosystem types present Whether the site provides important core habitat, has high species diversity, or includes an ecosystem identified as a national priority for protection

-A site must be identified as ecologically significant using the above criteria and be considered sustainable for management in order to be considered for inclusion in the KNE programme.
-Sustainable for the purposes of the KNE programme is defined as: a site where the key ecological processes remain intact or continue to influence the site and resilience of the ecosystem is likely under some realistic level of management.
+A site must be identified as ecologically significant using the above criteria and be considered "sustainable" for management in order to be considered for inclusion in the KNE Programme.
+"Sustainable" for the purposes of the KNE Programme is defined as: a site where the key ecological processes remain intact or continue to influence the site and resilience of the ecosystem is likely under some realistic level of management.

-KNE sites can be located on private or publically-owned land.
+KNE sites can be located on private or publicly owned land.
 However, land managed by the Department of Conservation (DOC) is generally excluded from this programme.